ambv/.dot_files/README.rst

 * the most badass *Python*-oriented *Vim* configuration out there
 * a *Python* shell startup config
 * *Git* config that makes the command-line a bit more sexy (*Vim* used for diffing, colors everywhere)
-* a *Mercurial* config that should be the default (mq extension on, ask for username if I didn't input any)
+* a *Mercurial* config that should be the default (convert, extdiff, fetch, mq extensions on, ask for username if I didn't input any, merge and diff with Vim)
+* decent global ``.gitignore`` and ``.hgignore`` files with the most common temporary and runtime file masks included, plus some *Python* related goodies
-* a *Python* installer for the whole package that enables me to setup my environment by simply cloning the repo and running ``./install.py``
+* an installer for the whole package (in *Python*) that enables me to setup my environment by simply cloning the repo and running ``./install.py``
+* a *MacPorts* bootstrap script that lets me set up a Mac OS X box in just 10 hours or so (compiling, compiling, compiling).
+No user attendance needed though so I can run it overnight.

 How can you benefit from this
 =============================